 1. Get Your Loan Pre-Approved

 Before you can begin to look at houses, you need to know what your budget is.
 What can you afford?
 The last thing you want to do is fall in love with a home that’s out of your price range.
+Click here to learn more about how to get the best rate on a home loan

 To prevent this from happening and to keep a realistic mindset, get pre-approved for a loan first.
 Once you’re approved, you’ll know what you can and can’t afford.
 It’s also a good idea to ask your bank about different loans available to you as a first-time home buyer before making a selection.